roeegro/SwimFix/README.md

     - **2D real-time multi-person keypoint detection**:
         - 18 keypoint body keypoint estimation based on the OpenPose library.
     - **Performance evaluation** of the swimmer:
-	    - Error detection
+	    - Error detection including multiple error types
-	    - Manuel error annotation
+	    - Manuel error annotation on each frame of the video
     - **Extraction & Visualization** of analytical measures based on the swimmer's pose in each frame of the video:
 		- Graphs of the keypoints' coordinates
 		- Graphs of the angles of the swimmer's shoulder/elbows/wrists